Sileby: Facilities

 There are no Police/Fire/Ambulance stations or hospitals in or around Sileby.
 The nearest Police station is at Loughborough.
 The nearest Fire station is at Birstall.
 Ambulances and paramedic vehicles regularly patrol the local area but the nearest Accident & Emergency facilities are at Leicester Royal Infirmary.
 For less serious/urgent incidents treatment can be obtained at Loughborough Urgent Care Centre.

-Other absent facilities include a petrol station (the nearest one is about 3 miles away), swimming pool (nearest one is at Mountsorrel's Soar Valley Leisure Centre) or refuse/recycling facility (again, the nearest one is at Mountsorrel).
+Other absent facilities include a petrol station (the nearest one is approx. 3 miles away), swimming pool (nearest one is at Mountsorrel's Soar Valley Leisure Centre) or refuse/recycling facility (again, the nearest one is at Mountsorrel).